 I am Cathy Turner, a researcher and walking artist.

-I am an Associate Professor in Drama at the University of Exeter, and one of four artist-researchers in Wrights & Sites, an artists’ organization based in South West England.
+I am a Professor of Drama at the University of Exeter, and one of four artist-researchers in Wrights & Sites, an artists’ organization based in South West England.

-My most recent research led to my book, Dramaturgy and Architecture: Theatre, Utopia and the Built Environment, Palgrave, 2015.
+My research into the connections between theatre and architecture as ways of re-imagining city space led to my book, Dramaturgy and Architecture: Theatre, Utopia and the Built Environment, Palgrave, 2015.

 Previous research has included a collaboration with Synne Behrndt in researching contemporary dramaturgy as profession and concept, with a focus on the UK.
 Our book, Dramaturgy and Performance, came out in a revised edition with Palgrave in 2016.

-Wrights & Sites’ work includes a series of ‘Mis-Guides’, which propose ways of walking** that make places strange to us.
-Our book for the ‘architect-walker’ is due out in 2017.
+Wrights & Sites‘ work includes a series of ‘Mis-Guides’, which propose ways of walking** that make places strange to us.
+Our most recent publication is The Architect-Walker: A Mis-Guide (2018).
+Again, mainly documented on the joint site.

 *We can argue about whether there is such a thing, of course.